Springwater Trails Organization

 - No firearms or other weapons on hikes – these should be left in your car.

 - Dogs must be under the control of the owner at all times.
 This must be clear to the hike leader and to other hikers that are met on the trail. – NOTE: dogs are not allowed on Nature Conservancy Lands and may not have contact with Hemlock and Canadice waters.

-- A first aid kit is available, either in your group, or another group.
+- A first aid kit is available.
+Check with your hike leader.

 - The Group Leader will make decisions as to medical emergency.
 The leader must evaluate the situation and determine a course of action.